kuhn-lab/kuhn-lab.github.io/index.markdown

 ## Welcome

 We are a multidisciplinary research group based at the <a href="https://www.hevs.ch/en/applied-research/research-institute-of-life-sciences/" target="_blank" rel="noopener noreferrer">Institute of Life Sciences</a>.
-We are bridging biology, computer science and engineering to tackle fundamental questions and develop biotechnological innovations.
-We are also specialized in long read DNA sequencing (Oxford nanopore).
+We are bridging biology, computer science and engineering to tackle fundamental questions and develop innovations in biotechnology.
+We are also specialized in long read DNA sequencing using Oxford nanopore technologies.

-## 🔬 Research Areas
+## 🔬 Research Areas and missions

-- **Bioproduction**: Accelerateing bio-based production.
+- **Bioproduction**: Accelerating bio-based production.
 - **Disease diagnostic**: Improving diagnostics of genetic diseases and cancer.
 - **Environment**: Enhancing environmental health assessments.